 Spring and Fall in a Passive Solar Home

 In March and April, the sun starts shifting its path higher in the sky and even though the days get longer, less sun comes in our windows.
 If it’s also partly cloudy or cool, the house warms up less than it does in December and January.
 That means we’re having fires on many spring evenings to take the chill off.

 In summer, we open upper, clerestory windows as soon as the air outside cools off to circulate cool air throughout the house.
 Then we have to shut out the hot air come morning.
 We might also draw a few shades, especially on the east and west side of the house.
 Come September, the sun starts dipping in the sky and through our windows, warming up the house when temps outside can still be high.

 Throughout the year, we’ve learned to work with the home’s design and the sun to make the most of how smart the house is at using natural energy so that we save on fuel, and especially fuel costs.
 In fact, I have nothing but an energy-efficient wall heater and a trombe wall in my office.
 I use a small space heater on cold winter mornings as needed.
 If it gets too warm in here, I can work outside under the shade of the apricot tree!

 If you’re considering building a new home or a remodel, I strongly recommend passive solar as a way to warm and brighten your home and to save on annual energy costs.
+And learn more about passive solar so you can use the same concepts to heat or cool your home and plants.
 Learn more here.